starirene9/starirene9/README.md

 I want to become a talented Front-end developer who consistently pursues learning and growth.

+Primarily worked in Aviation, having excellent communication skills, team-player, and proficiency in English.

 You will be able to see how much effort I have put in from the link below. " 👀
 <br><br/>
 ⭐️ Follow me on Instagram